-Jemena is leading a Creating Solar Friendly Neighbourhoods trial which will explore how existing electricity infrastructure can better work with future growth of solar power and other new technologies.
+Jemena is leading a Creating Solar Friendly Neighbourhoods trial which is exploring how existing electricity infrastructure can better work with future growth of solar power and other new technologies.

-The trial will take place in Greenvale, Victoria and will run from November 2019 to February 2021.
+The trial is taking place in Greenvale, Victoria and will run from November 2019 to mid-2021.

 The trial is an alliance between Jemena, AusNet Services, and University of NSW, Sydney.
 It is supported by the Australian Renewable Energy Agency (ARENA), as part of ARENA’s Advancing Renewables Program, and Hume City Council.